 With respect to the composition of the Business Conduct Committee, no person shall serve on that committee who is subject to any of the conditions specified in Commission Regulation 1.63(b) (1) through (6).
-Should any member of the Business Conduct Committee thus become ineligible to serve, the chairman of that committee shall remove such member and fill the resulting vacancy.
-In addition, when acting as a major disciplinary committee, pursuant to Commission Regulation 1.64, unless the case is related to decorum or attire, financial requirements or reporting or recordkeeping, and does not involve fraud, deceit or conversion, the Business Conduct Committee shall be comprised at least 50% of persons representing the interest of Futures Participants other than that of the subject of the disciplinary proceeding and, if the subject of the disciplinary action is a member of the Board of Directors or any major disciplinary committee, or whenever any of the rule violations involved pertain to manipulation or attempted manipulation of the price of a commodity, futures contract or option on a futures contract, or to conduct which directly results in financial harm to a non-Futures Participants, at least one person who is not a Futures Participants of the Exchange.
+Should any member of the Business Conduct Committee thus become ineligible to serve, the chair of that committee shall remove such member and fill the resulting vacancy.
 The Business Conduct Committee shall not include any Exchange regulatory staff.
-At least one member of the Business Conduct Committee and of each BCC Panel shall be an individual who would qualify as a Public Director.
-No group or class of industry participants shall dominate or exercise inappropriate influence on the Business Conduct Committee or any BCC Panel.
-No member of the BCC Panel that considers the authorization of charges or whether to accept a settlement or letter of consent in a disciplinary matter pursuant to Chapter VI of Exchange Rules shall be a member of the BCC Panel that conducts a hearing or summary proceeding in that matter.
-No BCC Panel shall include any member of the Business Conduct Committee that has a financial, personal or other direct interest in the matter under consideration.
+At least one member of the Business Conduct Committee and of each Hearing Panel shall be an individual who would qualify as a Public Director.
+No group or class of industry participants shall dominate or exercise inappropriate influence on the Business Conduct Committee or any Hearing Panel.
+No member of the Hearing Panel that considers the authorization of charges or whether to accept a settlement or letter of consent in a disciplinary matter pursuant to Chapter VI of Exchange Rules shall be a member of the Hearing Panel that conducts a hearing or summary proceeding in that matter.
+No Hearing Panel shall include any member of the Business Conduct Committee that has a financial, personal or other direct interest in the matter under consideration.

-No Person may serve on the Business Conduct Committee or any hearing panel or any other disciplinary committee, arbitration panel or oversight panel of the Exchange if such Person:
+No Person may serve on the Business Conduct Committee or any Hearing Panel or any other disciplinary committee, arbitration panel or oversight panel of the Exchange if such Person:

-(a) was found within the past three years by a final decision under Applicable Law to have committed a disciplinary offense;
+(i) was found within the past three years by a final decision under Applicable Law to have committed a disciplinary offense;

-(b) entered into a settlement agreement within the past three years in which any of the findings or, in the absence of such findings, any of the acts charged, included a disciplinary offense;
+(ii) entered into a settlement agreement within the past three years in which any of the findings or, in the absence of such findings, any of the acts charged, included a disciplinary offense;

-(c) is currently suspended from trading or any trading market, is suspended or expelled from membership with any self-regulatory organization, is serving any sentence of probation or owes any portion of a fine imposed pursuant to either:
+(iii) is currently suspended from trading or any trading market, is suspended or expelled from membership with any self-regulatory organization, is serving any sentence of probation or owes any portion of a fine imposed pursuant to either:

 a finding by final decision under Applicable Law that such person committed a disciplinary offense; or